ditchallaway/Hippy-Crack/README.md

 ## Set global head tags

-You now have access to the [Head API](https://hydrogen-js.netlify.app/docs/working-with-meta-data) in the config for global meta info
+You now have access to the [Head API](https://Hippy Crack-js.netlify.app/docs/working-with-meta-data) in the config for global meta info

 The global head tags are merged with the head tags in each page

 ```

       module.exports = {
-        name: 'Hydrogen Webapp',
+        name: 'Hippy Crack Webapp',
         staticFolder: 'public',
         head: ({ config }) => [
           ['script', { src: 'https://my.script.js' }, true],